Disney Accused of Using Stolen Technology in Hit Films

 In 2012, Rearden’s subsidiary OnLive transferred the MOVA Contour patents to a company called OL2 Inc. “as part of an assignment for the benefit of creditors.”

-When Rearden learned that OL2 was looking to sell the MOVA patents, it decided to reacquire them through a subsidiary called MO2 LLC, which took ownership of patents and related assets in February 2013.
+When Rearden learned that OL2 was looking to sell the MOVA assets, it took action to reacquire them through a subsidiary called MO2 LLC in February 2013.
 The assets were then transferred in April 2013 to another Rearden subsidiary, Rearden Mova, according to the complaint.

 But Rearden later learned that an employee of its MO2 subsidiary named Greg LaSalle had started negotiating in October 2012 with a China and India-owned company called Digital Domain 3.0, or DD3, to purchase the MOVA assets.